coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/btc-staking-working.md

 1. **Locking Bitcoin**
    - The user creates a **CLTV timelock transaction** on the Bitcoin network.
-   - Minimum lock duration depends on the staking method.
-The official website UI requires a 5-day minimum, while the script has no lockup requirement.
+   - The minimum lock duration is 24 hours, though the Core UI typically suggests longer periods (5+ days) for optimal participation.

 2. **Delegating to a Core Validator**
-   - The staking transaction must include:
+   - The timelocking transaction must include:
      - **Core Validator Address** (for delegation of BTC).
      - **CORE Reward Address** (for receiving CORE rewards).

 3. **Bitcoin Lock Period Begins**
    - The BTC is locked for the selected duration.
-   - It remains **securely on the Bitcoin network** without moving off-chain.
+   - It remains **securely on the Bitcoin network** in the holder's custody.

 4. **Validator Selection & Rewards Accrual**
    - Core uses the staked BTC to calculate the validator’s hybrid score.
    - Higher delegated BTC increases validator election chances.
-   - Stakers earn **CORE token rewards** based on delegation duration.
+   - Stakers earn **CORE token rewards** based on their timelocked amount and validator reliability.

-5. **Redeeming Bitcoin After Staking Ends**
+5. **Bitcoin Availability After Timelock Expiration**
    - Once the timelock expires, BTC **remains in the user’s address but stays locked**.
    - The user must send a **Redeem script** explicitly after the timelock period ends to regain access and be able to spend their BTC.
    - Alternatively, users can **redelegate directly** without redemption.

-### Timeline for Non-Custodial Bitcoin Staking
+### Timeline
-Here’s an overview of the timeline for placing a Bitcoin staking order and when rewards take effect:
+Here's an overview of the timeline for Bitcoin timelocking and when rewards take effect:

-1. **Staking Order Placement:** Once a staking order is placed, it typically takes 6 Bitcoin blocks (roughly 60 minutes) for the Bitcoin transaction to be transferred to the Core blockchain.
+1. **Timelock Confirmation:** Once a Bitcoin timelock transaction is broadcast, it requires confirmation on the Bitcoin blockchain (typically 6 blocks or approximately 60 minutes) before Core's relayers will recognize it.
-2. **Staking Reward Activation:** After the Bitcoin transaction transfer is completed, it takes one round (~24 hours, based on UTC+0 time) for the staking reward to become effective.
+2. **Core Network Recognition:** After the timelock transaction is confirmed on Bitcoin, Core's relayers detect the delegation information and include it in the validator election calculations for the next round.
+3. **Rewards Activation:** Validator election occurs once per round (~24 hours, based on UTC+0 time).
+Timelocked Bitcoin will influence validator election and generate rewards starting from the first round after transaction confirmation.
-3. **Staking Data Accessibility:** After the staking becomes effective, staking data will be available via the Staking API.
+4. **Data Availability:** Once the timelocked Bitcoin is actively participating in consensus, all related staking data becomes accessible via the Core Staking API.

 #### **Example: Bitcoin Staking Transaction with 2-day Duration**
-- Assume a staking order is placed at 6:00 AM UTC+0 today.
+- Assume a timelock order is placed at 6:00 AM UTC+0 today.
 - The transaction will go through 6 Bitcoin blocks on the same day.
 - The staking will become effective at 00:00 AM UTC+0 on the second day.
 - After the staking goes effective, the staking data is then accessible.